How your complaint will be dealt with by Girlguiding

 At any stage of the complaints process, the investigator, appeal investigator or final reviewer will give the relevant parties an estimate of how long it will take to provide the final response as soon as they are reasonably able to do so.
 Each complaint is considered on a case-by-case basis.
 If the complaint and/or any stage of the complaints process is taking longer than anticipated to resolve, the relevant parties will be kept informed of this and told when to expect to receive further contact.
 The expectation is that unless agreed otherwise, the Investigator/reviewer and the relevant parties are in touch at least once every two weeks (14 days) until the complaint is closed.

-An appeals request must be received in writing within 14 days of the date the relevant parties are informed of the complaint outcome.
+An appeals request must be received in writing within 14 calendar days of the date the relevant parties are informed of the complaint outcome.

 An appeal request is responded to within seven days of a decision decline.

 A final review will be concluded within 25 days of the request being made.